Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Experiments

-To evaluate the spatial generalization of DINO-CV, the fine-tuned ResNet-50-Siamese model was tested on a region (green rectangle) located 10~km from the training area (blue rectangle), as shown in Figs.~\ref{fig:unseen_pred_map}.
-Despite the absence of labeled samples, the model successfully delineates (in white) linear stone wall structures that are largely obscured by dense vegetation.
-This demonstrates robust transferability of learned representations across distinct spatial and ecological conditions.
-The cross-view self-supervision on DEM derivatives (MHS and VAT as inputs) enables the model to capture geomorphic patterns characteristic of archaeological stone walls.
-These results indicate that DINO-CV provides a scalable framework for large-scale, automated mapping of stone wall networks in complex and vegetated landscapes, reducing reliance on extensive labeled data, and supporting reliable mapping in areas that are inaccessible or hazardous for field survey.
+To qualitatively assess the spatial generalization of DINO-CV beyond the annotated region, the fine-tuned ResNet-50-Siamese model was applied to an unlabeled area (green rectangle) located approximately 10~km from the training area (blue rectangle), as shown in Fig.~\ref{fig:unlabeled_pred_map}.
+Despite the absence of labeled samples, the model successfully delineates linear dry-stone wall structures (shown in white) that are largely obscured by dense vegetation.
+This qualitative result suggests that cross-view self-supervised pre-training on DEM derivatives (MHS and VAT) enables the model to learn transferable geomorphic and geometric latent features that remain effective across spatially separated regions within the same landscape.
+While this experiment does not constitute independent quantitative validation, it provides supporting evidence for the robustness and scalability of the proposed approach in unlabeled and logistically inaccessible regions.